Update by user May 22, 2014

 Thanks for any light you can shed on this problem for a successful resolution.

-Review about: Vonage Phone Service.
+Product or Service Mentioned: Vonage Phone Service.

 Monetary Loss: $100.